The Pogues

 The Pogues are an English Celtic punk band founded in King's Cross, London, in 1982, by Shane MacGowan, Spider Stacy and Jem Finer.
 Originally named Pogue Mahone—an anglicisation of the Irish phrase póg mo thóin, meaning "kiss my arse"—the band fused Irish traditional music with punk rock influences.
-Initially poorly received in traditional circles—folk musician Tommy Makem labelled the band "the greatest disaster ever to hit Irish music"—they were later credited with reinvigorating the genre.
+After adding more members, including James Fearnley and Cait O'Riordan, the Pogues built a reputation with their live shows in London pubs and clubs.

-After their founding, the Pogues added more members, including James Fearnley and Cait O'Riordan, and built a reputation playing raucous live shows in London pubs and clubs.
-After opening for the Clash on their 1984 tour, they released their first studio album, Red Roses for Me, featuring a mix of traditional Irish songs and original compositions by MacGowan.
-Elvis Costello produced their second album, Rum Sodomy & the Lash (1985), and the follow-up four-track EP Poguetry in Motion (1986).
-The Pogues collaborated with the Dubliners on a 1987 arrangement of the traditional folk song "The Irish Rover", which reached number one in Ireland and number eight in the UK.
-Later that year, they released the Christmas single "Fairytale of New York", which reached number one in Ireland and number two in the UK.
-Written by MacGowan and Finer and recorded as a duet with Kirsty MacColl, it features on their critically acclaimed and commercially successful third studio album, If I Should Fall from Grace with God (1988).
-The Pogues recorded two more albums with MacGowan—Peace and Love (1989) and Hell's Ditch (1990)—before sacking him during a 1991 tour as his drug and alcohol dependency increasingly affected their live performances.
+In 1984, the Pogues released their debut studio album, Red Roses for Me, featuring a mix of traditional Irish songs and original compositions by MacGowan.
+It was followed by Rum Sodomy & the Lash (1985), the four-track EP Poguetry in Motion (1986), and the critically acclaimed If I Should Fall from Grace with God (1988).
+"Fairytale of New York", recorded as a duet by MacGowan and Kirsty MacColl, reached number two in the UK charts at Christmas 1987 and remains a perennial seasonal favourite in Ireland and the UK.
+The Pogues recorded two more albums with MacGowan, Peace and Love (1989) and Hell's Ditch (1990), before sacking him during a 1991 tour as his drug and alcohol dependency increasingly affected their live performances.

-MacGowan went on to form a new band, Shane MacGowan and the Popes, while the Pogues continued with Joe Strummer and then Stacy as frontmen, releasing new material on Waiting for Herb (1993).
-They broke up following the critical and commercial failure of their seventh and last studio album, Pogue Mahone (1996).
-The Pogues, again including MacGowan, re-formed in late 2001.
-Although they recorded no new studio material, they toured regularly in the UK and Ireland, also performing in the USA and mainland Europe.
-Following the death of longtime guitarist Philip Chevron in October 2013, the Pogues dissolved again in the summer of 2014.
+The Pogues continued with Joe Strummer and then Stacy as frontmen, releasing new material on Waiting for Herb (1993), but broke up following the critical and commercial failure of their seventh and last studio album, Pogue Mahone (1996).
+The band re-formed in late 2001, again featuring MacGowan as frontman, and toured regularly in the UK, Ireland, mainland Europe, and the USA for over a decade.
+Following the death of longtime guitarist Philip Chevron, the Pogues dissolved again in 2014.
 Longtime bassist Darryl Hunt died in August 2022 and MacGowan died in November 2023.
-Surviving members Stacy, Finer and Fearnley re-formed the Pogues in 2024 and toured the UK, Ireland, and North America in 2025.
+Stacy, Finer and Fearnley re-formed the Pogues in 2024 and toured the UK, Ireland, and North America in 2025.